 Download the Personal Statement Questionnaire for more assistance with identifying and developing elements you want to include in your finalized personal statement.

-If you are applying to schools that do not participate in an application service, be sure to include a brief discussion of your interest in the school and its program.
+Personal statements sent directly to schools not participating with an application service should include a brief discussion of your interest in the school and its program.

 Maximum characters by application service: